beauregardhenry/rougarou/_posts/2024-01-08-rebuilding-your-life-with-privacy.md

 If you're not encrypting your devices, you're basically throwing a "Hack Me, Please" party.
 It's like leaving your front door wide open, with a neon sign blinking "Come on in and take my shit!"
 Listen up, because this is crucial: Microsoft, Apple, and Google – yeah, the big tech overlords – they all offer full disk encryption for your devices.
 What the hell are you waiting for?
 Turn that shit on!

 Encrypting your device is like putting everything you own in a badass safe that even the slickest thieves can't crack.
-The Electronic Frontier Foundation (EFF) has this dope guide on [encryption] (<https://ssd.eff.org/module/what-should-i-know-about-encryption>).
+The Electronic Frontier Foundation (EFF) has this dope guide on [encryption](https://ssd.eff.org/module/what-should-i-know-about-encryption).
 It's not just some boring textbook crap; it's your how-to guide for turning your device into Fort Knox.

 The EFF guide lays it out plain and simple: encrypting your data scrambles it so much that anyone who gets their hands on it won't be able to make heads or tails of it without the key.
 It's like speaking in a secret code that only you and your device understand.
 And this isn't just for your laptop or desktop; we're talking phones, tablets, even your damn smartwatch – if it stores your personal shit, encrypt it.